Alice Waddington

 Alice Waddington (born July 31, 1990) is a Spanish film director, writer, photographer and costume designer having developed most of her work in the field of modern cinema.
-Her directing style is defined by a contemporary approach to the golden era of large-scale-studio horror films (1920s–1970s) in classical production companies such as Hammer Films or Universal's Creature Features; mixed with current surreal humor and sometimes including musical cinema.
+Her directing style is defined by a contemporary approach to the golden era of large-scale-studio genre films (1920s–1970s) in production companies such as Hammer Films or Universal's Creature Features; mixed with current surreal humor and sometimes including musical cinema.

 Early life

+Waddington was born Irene Lago Clavero on July 31, 1990, in Bilbao, Spain.
+Her father is a Catalan forensic psychiatrist and her mother a Galician teacher.
+She grew up in the San Mamés neighborhood of Bilbao.